wp-plugins/browser-shots/readme.txt

 2. The formatted front-end view of generated screenshots.
 [See a live example](http://www.kevinleary.net/great-examples-software-web-design/)

 == Changelog ==

+= 1.1 =
+* Add 'height' attribute to the TinyMCE prompts
+* Allow users to override 'height' attribute in [browser-shot] shortcode

 = 1.0 =
 * Initial public release to the WordPress plugin repository